PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - Hook up block filters on the block events.

-DONE - Add support for EZBlocks... need to test?

-DONE - fixed - BlockEvents don't not run unless auto features are enabled

-DONE - Hook mcMMO up to the explosion events

-DONE: CMI currency is not working correctly with vault and prison (Monzter)
-- Unable to test since it is a premium plugin. :(
-- Turned out the CMI version of vault he downloaded didn't work.
-Had to use the injector.

 - /prison utils mining
   - Add XP direct and ORBs

-Add potion effects to prison mines.
- - The potion effects should only last a short duration with auto renewal
- -

-- DONE: /ranks set currency may not be able to remove custom currencies
-  - able to remove custom currencies if they are set

 Auto features not working outside of the mines.
 - Maybe be enabled and working now?

-DONE - **Block Counts Refresh - (ExtraSean)**
-- His enchantment plugin does not have an explosion event
-- Provide a way to update block counts using TargetBlockList
-- Delay 4 to 10 seconds based upon percent remaining
-- Submitted after a blockBreakEvent
-- This is a new feature that has to be enabled for each mine

-DONE - Prison Utils
-  - potions - need to work on that!!

 - Add new placeholders: